Question: What is Protocol?

 Question: How do I know what Ambassador is more important than another?

 Answer: Diplomatic rank is a system that is used in the diplomatic world to help one know what country’s Ambassador, flag, or listing occurs ahead of another.
 This is determined in the United States by the length of time the Ambassador has spent in the United States in that post and when that Ambassador presented his (her) papers to the President of the United States – the only person in the United States who can accept them.
 The dates when papers are presented result in rankings reflected in a list of Precedence that is published by the Department of State.

 Question: I do not understand what the titles of diplomats mean and what they imply.
 Could you please explain these to me and how to address them?

 Answer: The Congress of Vienna of 1815 formally established a system of diplomatic ranking.
 The full title of an Ambassador is Ambassador Extraordinary and Plenipotentiary.
 An Ambassador is a diplomatic representative with full authority to represent the head of State of that country that (s)he represents.
 You address an Ambassador from another country as Your Excellency or Ambassador and then his last name.
 Any diplomat who heads an embassy (diplomatic mission) is known as the Chief of Mission.
 Ranking in an embassy-broadly speaking:

 • Third Secretary

 Question: What do you mean when you refer to the Diplomatic Corps?

-Answer: All diplomats that are assigned to a nation are known collectively as the diplomatic corps.
+Answer: All diplomats that are assigned to another country as representatives of their own nation and work in an embassy are known collectively as the diplomatic corps.
 The diplomatic corps in Washington, DC is one of the largest in the world.